Stop the itching: What you need to know about allergies in dogs

 What are the symptoms?

-Atopic allergies typically result in itchy skin and therefore the most common signs are scratching and chewing of the armpits, between the hind legs and abdomen, the face and the ears.
+Atopic dermatitis usually looks like itchy skin, so the most common signs are scratching and chewing of the armpits, between the hind legs and abdomen, the face and the ears.
 Affected dogs will often lick, or even chew, their feet.

 Typically these symptoms start between 1 and 3 years of age, however onset can occur from as early as 4 months to as late as 7 years of age.